alexundros/agents-docker-images/docs/ci-cd.md

 # CI/CD (GitHub Actions)

 > The automated build-and-publish lifecycle.
-For how the build system and Makefile work underneath, see [build-system.md](build-system.md); for what the images contain, see [image-contents.md](image-contents.md).
+For how the build system and `maketool.sh` work underneath, see [build-system.md](build-system.md); for what the images contain, see [image-contents.md](image-contents.md).

 Two workflows live under `.github/workflows/`: